zeroknowledgediscovery/zedwiki/jama sdoh.md

 Associations Between Natural Language Processing Enriched Social Determinants of Health and Suicide Death among US Veterans

+## structure data?

+structured data (using ICD codes,
+206and VHA stop codes, details in Appendix 2).

 ## point

 SDOH are risk factors for suicide among the US Veterans and NLP can be leveraged to extract